 Medical causes which can cause inappropriate urination include cystitis, bladder or kidney infection, urinary crystals or stones and arthritis, these diseases can make urination difficult, painful or induce a sense of urgency to urinate before the cat has the time to make it to the litter tray.
 Arthritis is a common condition in middle-aged to older cats which can make it difficult for the cat to climb into or out of the tray due to pain.

 Common symptoms of disorders of the urinary tract include a sudden urge to urinate, blood in the urine, frequent genital licking, painful urination and crying in the litter tray, frequent urination and urinating outside the litter tray.
 Cats quickly associate pain and discomfort with the litter tray and will seek alternative places to go to the toilet.

 Determining the cause of inappropriate urination

-Any change in behaviour must be evaluated by a veterinarian to determine if it is medical or behavioural.
-The veterinarian will perform a complete physical examination of the cat and obtain a medical history from you including onset and frequency of the inappropriate urination, other changes you have noticed and recent changes in the household.
+Any behaviour change must be evaluated by a veterinarian to determine if it is medical or behavioural.
+The veterinarian will perform a complete physical examination of the cat and obtain a medical history from you including onset and frequency of the inappropriate urination, other changes you have noticed any recent changes in the household.